lefticus/constexpr_all_the_things/presentation/jason_notes.md

   - Making it functionally useless in a `constexpr` context
 * `std::variant`
   - See `std::optional`
 * `map` and `vector` is easy to implement, even with iterator support.
-The only thing that makes it hard deciding the size ahead of time.
+The only thing that makes it hard is deciding the size ahead of time.
 * I personally found the `static_string` class for a fixed-size wrapper around a `char *` literal to be very helpful.
-It is like a `string_view` but with more restrictions so you know you can store it (I think)
+It is like a `string_view` but with more restrictions so you know you can store it (I think).
+I believe there's a proposal floating around similar to this.

 # General Notes